Temnospondyli: Postcranium

 Temnospondyls' vertebrae are divided into several segments.
 In living tetrapods, the main body of the vertebra is a single piece of bone called the centrum, but in temnospondyls, this region was divided into a pleurocentrum and intercentrum.
 Two primary types of vertebrae are recognized in temnospondyls: stereospondylous and rhachitomous vertebrae.
 In rhachitomous vertebrae, the intercentra are large and wedge-shaped, and the pleurocentra are relatively small blocks that fit between them.
 Both elements support a spine-like neural arch, and well-developed interlocking projections called zygapophyses strengthen the connections between vertebrae.
 The strong backbone and strong limbs of many rhachitomous temnospondyls allowed them to be partially, and in some cases fully, terrestrial.
-In stereospondylous vertebrae, the pleurocentra have been greatly reduced or lost entirely, with the intercentra enlarged as the main body of the vertebrae.
+In stereospondylous vertebrae, the pleurocentra have been further reduced or lost entirely, with the intercentra enlarged as the main body of the vertebrae.
 Early concepts of stereospondyl required the pleurocentra to be entirely absent, but newer concepts only require that the intercentrum has become greatly enlarged.
 This weaker type of backbone indicates that stereospondylous temnospondyls spent more time in water.
 Additional types that are less common are the plagiosaurid-type in which there is a single enlarged centrum of uncertain homology; and the tupilakosaurid-type vertebrae (diplospondyly) in which the pleurocentra and intercentra are the same size and form discs; this occurs in tupilakosaurid dvinosaurs but also at least some brachyopids and several other non-temnospondyls.
 The neural spines tend to be of similar height throughout the presacral region of the trunk, but some temnospondyls exhibit increasing height towards the mid-trunk, followed by a decrease in height to produce a more hump-backed contour.
 The most extreme is observed in the dissorophid Platyhystrix, which has greatly elongated neural spines that form a large sail on its back.
 The function of this sail, like that of the contemporaneous sphenacodontids and edaphosaurids, remains enigmatic, but it is thought to have stiffened the vertebral column in association with the relative terrestriality of this clade.
 Recent histological work has demonstrated that most of this hyperelongation is formed by the osteoderm capping the spine, and thus the sail of Platyhystrix is dissimilar to that of pelycosaurs in which it is entirely formed by the spine.
 The majority of temnospondyls have presacral counts between 23 and 27, with reduction observed in some amphibamiforms and elongation observed in many dvinosaurs.
 Caudal length is highly variable, and complete caudal sequences are rare.
 Based on Eryops, more than 30 caudal positions were possible in some taxa.